rm-hull/colorforth/jc2007/README.txt

   register, whatever that means, not sure when/if it's ever safe to use without saving it. ecx is sometimes safe but it may be wise to save that too.

+* after running 'make qemu', remember that the b.img you modified with 'save' is the one in /cygdrive/c/Program\ Files/QEMU/.

 jcATunternet.net